What’s Your Perfect Cherokee Season?2.4.2020

 Photo by @curious_mr

 While any season in Cherokee is beautiful, fall is especially so!
 The foliage in Cherokee begins to show splendid displays of color, bringing “leaf peepers” from all corners of the world to see the riches of the mountains.
-Sugar maples, yellow poplar, and scarlet oaks bring vibrant colors across elevations, creating color-saturated landscapes you have to see with your own eyes.
-The fall “rut” or elk breeding season is one of the most exciting times to visit Cherokee.
+Sugar maples, yellow poplar, and scarlet oaks bring vibrant colors across the elevations, creating color-saturated landscapes you have to see with your own eyes to believe.
+The fall “rut” or elk-breeding season is one of the most exciting times to visit Cherokee.
 Between mid-September and late October, you can hear the “bugling” bulls during the mating season.
 You may also hear the clash of antlers as bulls challenge each other in a battle for dominance.
-And don’t miss the Annual Cherokee Indian Fair which has been going for the last 107 years!
+And don’t miss the Annual Cherokee Indian Fair, which has been going for the last 107 years!
 This four-day event celebrates the unique culture and spirit of the Eastern Band of Cherokee Indians, and features arts and crafts, the Miss Cherokee pageants, stickball games, music, rides, and so much more.

 Photo by @cherrychris